rebeccachapman/HackOHIO/README.md

 # HackOHIO
-This is for the OSU hackathon 2017.
+This is for The Ohio State University hackathon 2017.
+Team members: Rebecca Chapman, Jialin Lu, Luyu Liu, Yuxiao Zhao